Five Important Money Topics to Discuss Before the Big Day

 5. Money Management Style

 After you’ve reviewed your individual financial situations, discuss how you’ll manage your money when you’re married.
 Use this conversation as a starting point to make a game plan for how you’ll proceed post-nuptials.
 Make sure you understand your partner’s spending habits before opening joint accounts.
 You may want to have a joint account that contains only a limited amount of money for joint everyday purchases and keep separate accounts until you are more comfortable with each other’s habits.

 Start your marriage off on the right financial footing by having these uncomfortable money conversations *before* you get married.
-Not only will it be helpful to be on the same page, but you'll also be set on the path towards marital money bliss!
+Not only will it be helpful to be on the same page, but you’ll also be set on the path toward marital money bliss!
+Happy Planning!